ut-osa/assise/README.md

 ##
 **LibFS/KernFS exits with ''ibv_reg_mr failed [error code: 12]''**

-This an issue with the RDMA driver being unable to pin memory pages.
-This could be due to a limit imposed by the OS memlock parameter.
+This is an issue with the RDMA driver being unable to pin memory pages.
+This could be due to a limit imposed by the OS' memlock parameter.
 You can try increasing its value or setting it to unlimited via the command `ulimit -l unlimited`.

 ##